dougeby/IntuneDocs/intune/app-configuration-policies-use-ios.md

 You can type or paste an XML property list that contains the app configuration settings for devices enrolled in Intune.
 The format of the XML property list varies depending on the app that you are configuring.
 For details about the exact format to use, contact the supplier of the app.

 Intune validates the XML format.
-However, Intune does not check that the XML property list (PList) will work with the target app.
+However, Intune does not check that the XML property list (PList) works with the target app.

 To learn more about XML property lists: